truera/trulens/trulens_eval/README.md

     text1="prompt", text2="response"
 )

-# Run feedack functions.
+# Run feedback functions.
 This might take a moment if the public api needs to load the language model used by the feedback function.
 feedback_result = f_lang_match.run_on_record(
     chain_json=tc.json, record_json=record
 )